gidven/saxo-api/README.md

 ```

 **contextId** – The client-generated unique identifier for the connection (so the server can determine the target connection)\
-**referenceId** – The client-generated unique reference for the subscription; can be used to identify incoming messages as every event has a referenceId; can be used to do further actions on the subscription, ie. delete it. system events are prefixed by an underscore \
+**referenceId** – The client-generated unique reference for the subscription; can be used to identify incoming messages as every event has a referenceId; can be used to do further actions on the subscription, ie. delete it - system event referenceIds are prefixed by an underscore, so better not start with an underscore \
 **clientKey** – The key identifying the customer\
 **accountKey** – The key identifying the account\
 **accessToken** – The Bearer token